 Get medical help right away if you have any very serious side effects, including: chest pain, shortness of breath.

 Nivolumab can commonly cause itching or a rash that is usually not serious.
 However, you may not be able to tell it apart from a rare rash that could be a sign of a severe reaction.
-Therefore, get medical help right away if you develop any rash or itching.
+Get medical help right away if you develop any rash or itching.

 A very serious allergic reaction to this drug is rare.
 However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.